CaptainAxolotl/additional-origins/README.md

 -The Ovine can shear itself for one wool once per minute if it is holding shears.

-Other Origins also included in this pack because I love them and think they fit:
+# Other Origins also included in this pack made by others:

 -Bee by @breedo (with minor naming tweaks)

--Elytrian (replaces the Origins Elytrian) by @Defhunta

 -Canine by @Ilovekatesomuch ඞ  (with some minor power tweaks)

 -Slimeling by @Jimothy (with minor naming tweaks)

--Enderian (replaces the Origins Enderian) by @Defhunta

-Updates:
+# Updates:

 -Blazeborn is now passive with other blaze but aggros other blaze if it initiates combat

--Reverted Zombie neutraility
+-Zombie: reverted zombie neutrality because it was bugged

 If for any reason you don't want a particular origin in this pack you can go to:
 "datapacks" ---> "additional" ---> "data" ---> "origins" ---> "origin_layers" and edit the origin.json file removing the origins you don't want.